 21st Century Tools

-We will provide you with the skills and tools necessary to address contemporary environmental and natural-resource challenges.
+We will also provide you with the skills and tools necessary to address contemporary environmental and natural resource management challenges.
 Our programs are designed to allow you to choose a path that supports your specific interests, while training you broadly enough to give you future options.
-Combined with a high quality liberal arts education that includes mathematics, writing, and reasoning skills, these programs will prepare you for a career in conservation management and protection, as well as provide a solid base for future graduate studies.
+Combined with a high-quality liberal arts education that includes mathematics, writing, and reasoning skills, this education will prepare you for a career in conservation management and protection, as well as provide a solid base for future graduate studies.

 The programs within the Center for Natural Resource Management and Protection are regionally recognized for innovative teaching and public education.
 Our students venture into the woods, fields, and streams of Maine, combining research and learning with service to the community.
 With a strong foundation in science, technology, and social science skills, our programs will prepare you to tackle the new and evolving environmental challenges facing us all.